goldenpathtechnologies/gatsby-awesome-pagination/README.md

 * Don't abuse `context` to pass data into components
 * Pass only pagination context via `context`
-* Provide helpers for next / previous links
+* Provide helpers for next/previous links

 There are 2 types of pagination.
-You have 80 blog posts and you want to show them 15 at a time on pages like `/blog`, `/blog/2`, `/blog/3`, etc. You do this with `paginate()`.
+You have 80 blog posts and you want to show them 15 at a time on pages like `/blog/`, `/blog/2/`, `/blog/3/`, etc. You do this with `paginate()`.
 Then on each blog post, you want to link to the previous and next blog posts.
 You do this with `createPagePerItem()`.